iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

 $ git push
 ```

-And now you can just as easily make his work appear in your workspace by:
+And now you can just as easily make their work appear in your workspace by:

 ```dvc
 $ git pull